plg2001/GeoWar/README.md

-This is the Repository for the Mobile Computing and Cloud Application's project.
+This is the Repository for the Mobile Application and Cloud Computing's project.

 Owners: